raspberrypilearning/quest-seeker/en/step_3.md

 Make sure you have added a Box Collider with a Trigger and that the collider is bigger than the non-trigger colliders so that the Player is able to trigger it.

-Check that the Player GameObject has the 'Player' tag.
+Check that the Player GameObject has the Player tag.

 --- /collapse ---